 Top Five 0% Balance Transfer Cards on the Market

 Like every aspect of the credit card industry, we are fortunate to enjoy an extremely competitive market for 0% balance transfer credit cards.
 None of these cards have annual fees, because if you're working on paying off your debt with a balance transfer, you shouldn't be worrying about the extra rewards.
 Here are the top offers currently available.

-In addition to a great 18 month balance transfer rate, the Discover it card is a great cash rewards card, offering 5% cash back in categories that change each quarter up to the quarterly maximum when you sign up, plus 1% cash back on all other purchases.
+In addition to a great 18 month balance transfer rate, the Discover it card is a great cash rewards card, offering 5% cash back in categories that change each quarter up to $1500 per quarter when you sign up, plus 1% cash back on all other purchases.
+With Cashback Match™, Discover automatically matches all the cash back you've earned at the end of your first year (new cardmembers only).
 There is no annual fee.

 Low Interest Credit Cards for Long Term Debt